This article...

 TIP: Both of these pages have multi-select capability to simultaneously act on multiple contacts and an Upload option to manage contacts in bulk.

-For more information, see Manage Contacts.
+For more information, see Create & Manage Contacts.

 Suppression types